 In the shared mobility industry, we are seeing a shift towards seamless mobility.
 There are apps like Whim that provide a platform for people to rely on mobility options other than their personal vehicle.
 Transit App includes shared mobility services to show how people can switch from one form of mobility to another.
 Cowlines combines any form of transportation in cities so that people can find their optimal route to move faster and greener, while being told what mix of transportation options is best for them.
 While these apps aggregate mobility services in different ways, the movement towards mobility as a service is growing in relevance and importance.

-“Multi-modal trips have the potential to change people’s day-to-day schedule.
-Instead of just relying on one mode to get you from A to B, it is more efficient to evaluate all the modes available in your city, and take a mix of them to get you to your destination up to 40% faster.
-By going multi-modal, you will save time in your commute and be able to spend more time on more valuable aspects of your life, like being with family.” – David Oliver, Cowlines
+David Oliver from Cowlines says, “Multi-modal trips have the potential to change people’s day-to-day schedule.
+Instead of just relying on one mode to get you from A to B, it is more efficient to evaluate all the modes available in your city, and take a mix of them to get you to your destination up to 40% faster.”

 Barriers to Multi-Modal Trips

 One of the biggest questions to achieving multi-modal as the go-to habit for people’s daily transportation needs is “how will we get people to change the way they get around?”
 Changing people’s habits is a challenge, but by providing the tools to make multi-modal easy, people will find it convenient to change the way they get from A to B.